Best Carb For Ironhead

 A carburetor support bracket is a good idea on any Sportster motor.

 You can buy a carb bracket, but they're fairly easy to make if you have a good solid vice and a drill press.
-The one in the picture above and below was made from a metal shelf bracket.
+The one in the pictures above and below was made from a metal shelf bracket.

 Pictured below, a cracked intake seal.